Badulundabad/UnityAssetChecker/README.md

     - `serializedProperty.propertyType == SerializedPropertyType.ObjectReference` (property derives from `UnityEngine.Object`)
     - `serializedProperty.objectReferenceInstanceIDValue != 0` (property has value)
     - `serializedProperty.objectReferenceValue == null` (has no or missed reference)

-I used this logic, cause of the only one way i found.